ethnh/ethng/README.md

 # Bits of Inspiration:

+The greatest threat to democracy is official secrecy which favors a few over the many.

 We need to be reminded more than we need to be taught

 Devs aren't trustworthy by definition